shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/index.rst

 .. rubric:: :ref:`Maxwell's Equations via Differential Forms`

-This is the core of our analysis, where everything falls into place in the most straightforward manner.
+This is the cornerstone of our analysis, where everything falls into place in the most straightforward manner.
 From the expressions derived while studying rotations in differential forms, Maxwell's equations naturally emerge, allowing us to identify the fundamental equations governing electromagnetism.

 .. rubric:: :ref:`All Electromagnetic Field Tensors`

-Here, we systematically calculate all representations of the Faraday tensor: the doubly covariant form, the doubly contravariant form, both mixed forms, as well as the Hodge duals of all these quantities.
+We systematically calculate all representations of the Faraday tensor: the doubly covariant form, the doubly contravariant form, both mixed forms, as well as the Hodge duals of all these quantities.
 I hope this will clarify the expression of all Faraday tensors using metric signature :math:`(+,-,-,-)` (Please let me know if you find mistakes!).